manudelu/ResearchTrackI_Assignment2/README.md

 catkin_make
 ```

-Finally, start the ROS master by executing this command in the terminal:
+Finally, start the ROS master by executing this command in the terminal (it is required to have ROS installed to use these functionalities):

 ```bash
 roscore